Last updated: 16 September 2025

 Children can usually attend pre-school from the age of two until compulsory school age (if parents defer a reception place).

-They usually offer three-hour morning or afternoon sessions.
-Children can also bring in a packed lunch and stay through the lunch break in order to run two sessions together.
-A full day at pre-school would be the same length as a school day, between 8.30am and 3.30pm.
+They usually offer three-hour morning or afternoon sessions or seven-hour daily sessions (including lunch).
+A full day at pre-school would be the same length as a school day, between 8:30am and 3:30pm and is usually provided in term time.

 Childminders